2015 British Supersport Championship

 The 2015 British Supersport Championship was the 28th British Supersport Championship season.
 It began at Donington Park on 5 April and ended at the Brands Hatch GP circuit on 18 October.
+It was won by Luke Stapleford, riding a Triumph Daytona 675.

 Defending champion Billy McConnell moved to the British Superbike Championship for 2015, and did not defend his title.